wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.10

 <p class=fip id=p10>
-10.&emsp;I have assured you that the Mind that decided for me is also in you, and that you can let it change you just as it changed me.
+10. I have assured you that the Mind that decided for me is also in you, and that you can let it change you just as it changed me.
 <sup>2</sup>This Mind is unequivocal, because it hears only one Voice and answers in only one way.
 <sup>3</sup>You are the light of the world with me.
 <sup>4</sup>Rest does not come from sleeping but from waking.